DPDK/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

-The Link Bonding PMD library(librte_pmd_bond) supports bonding of groups of ``rte_eth_dev`` ports of the same speed and duplex to provide similar the capabilities to that found in Linux bonding driver to allow the aggregation of multiple (slave) NICs into a single logical interface between a server and a switch.
+The Link Bonding PMD library(librte_pmd_bond) supports bonding of groups of ``rte_eth_dev`` ports of the same speed and duplex to provide similar capabilities to that found in Linux bonding driver to allow the aggregation of multiple (slave) NICs into a single logical interface between a server and a switch.
 The new bonded PMD will then process these interfaces based on the mode of operation specified to provide support for features such as redundant links, fault tolerance and/or load balancing.

 The librte_pmd_bond library exports a C API which provides an API for the creation of bonded devices as well as the configuration and management of the